 A photovoltaic system optimised both from a technical and an economic perspective: this is what Enel Green Power, the company within Enel Group that develops and manages activities for generating energy from renewable sources, has achieved thanks to the integrated platform developed by Exprivia.

-A platform that is based on a micro-services architecture, in line with the indications of the Scrum-AGILE methodology, capable of automating the planning for a photovoltaic system in the Conceptual Design phase.
+A platform that is based on a micro-services architecture, that uses lambda and step functions hosted in the private AWS cloud of ENEL, leveraging the Kubernetes service for its simulations, developed in line with the indications of the Scrum-AGILE methodology, to automate the planning for a photovoltaic system in the Conceptual Design phase.

 Previously, this phase involved the use of numerous stand-alone tools, which cannot be integrated and required human intervention: thanks to the new platform, the process is simplified and the risk due to human error is reduced.

 The platform, known as IP Conceptual Design (Integrated Platform for PV Plant Conceptual Design), allows users to:

 - develop a database containing all the information necessary for the conceptual phase of designing a photovoltaic system;

 - simplify the modus operandi of specialists in the customer’s Solar Centre of Excellence;

 - automate the validation, transfer and sharing of data between all players involved in the process;